Little Lemonies {Yummy Lemon Brownies}

 - For the glaze, whisk together the powdered sugar, lemon juice and lemon zest until smooth and combined.

-- After the bars have cooled completely in the pan, drizzle the glaze over the top (since the glaze layer is thin, it helps to pour it all across the bars instead of in one puddle before spreading) and use an offset spatula or knife to spread evenly over the bars.
+- After the bars have cooled completely in the pan, drizzle the glaze over the top and use an offset spatula or knife to spread into a thin, even layer.

-- Place the bars in the refrigerator for 1-2 hours to let the glaze set before lifting them from the pan (using the parchment overhang) and cutting into small squares.
-These taste best chilled, in my opinion, but can be served at room temperature also.
+- Refrigerate for 1-2 hours to let the glaze set before lifting them from the pan (using the parchment overhang) and cutting into small squares.
+Chill until ready to serve.

 Notes